 Many of you know our Core Company members as great actors, directors, designers and technicians.
 What you might not know is that many of them are also teachers and mentors at local colleges and schools.
 And the students they teach are always looking for ways to get as much exposure to theatre as they can.

 Now, remember when you were a college student and you ate Ramen six days a week?
 Well, not much has changed and these students are also on a tight budget.
 That’s where you come in.
 We’re asking you, our loyal Third Rail patrons to partner with us to help bring these young people to the theatre.
 You can do this by sponsoring a season subscription for these deserving students for $100 per student.

-Check out our students profiled below, then please call 503-235-1101 and say you want to help these students who are bound to be our next generation of theatre performers and audiences.
+Check out our 2017-2018 student subscribers profiled below, then please call 503-235-1101 and say you want to help these students who are bound to be our next generation of theatre performers and audiences.
 They’ll be so grateful they might even share their Ramen with you.